-The island of Trinidad, the southernmost island of the eastern Caribbean archipelago, partake of the character of those which inhabit the mainland, due to its South American linked natural history, 21 hummingbird species, although the presence of two of them are disputed.
+The hummingbird species of the island of Trinidad, the southernmost island of the eastern Caribbean archipelago, partake of the character of those which inhabit the mainland, due to its South American linked natural history.
+They number 21 by a generous account, although the presence of two of them are disputed.
 The island's hummingbird tally is the most amongst the islands of the archipelago: amethyst woodstar (newly discovered), black-throated mango, blue-chinned sapphire, blue-tailed emerald, brown violet-ear, copper-rumped hummingbird, the most common of the local hummers, forked-tailed nymph (disputed presence), glittering-throated emerald, golden-tailed sapphire (disputed presence), green hermit, green-throated carib, green-throated mango, little hermit, long-billed starthroat, ruby topaz, rufous-breasted, rufous-shafted woodstar (rare/accidental), tufted coquette, the male has extravagant plumes, white-chested emerald, white-necked jacobin, and the white-tailed golden throat hummingbird.
 Seven of Trinidad's hummingbirds are shared with Tobago, its sister isles, which has eight species including the white-tailed sabrewing.